Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Gus is Mike’s most dangerous mirror.

-He offers discipline, order, and strategic patience.
+He offers discipline, patience, and order.
 He is everything Mike respects in a criminal employer.
-He does not waste motion.
-He thinks long-term.
-He values competence.
-For Mike, working for Gus feels different from working for fools.
+That makes him seductive.
+Working for Gus feels different from working for fools.

 Nacho Varga: The Son Mike Cannot Save